 Yes – but it is not recommended.
 Knowing workers compensation rights is important, and while it may feel like a fair settlement, often times the individuals are settling for a smaller reimbursement or not filing for all possible claims.

 When a worker is injured on the job, there are multiple claims that may apply to the case.
-Workers compensation is an insurance payment that the injured may receive to cover their regular salary.
+Workers compensation is an insurance payment that the injured may receive to cover their regular salary, medical benefits, and specific losses including permenant physical damage that impedes the ability to perform tasks.
 A social security disability claim is a secondary claim that needs to be filed if the worker is unable to work for an extended period of time.
-A lesser-known claim is one of ‘pain and suffering’, which compensates the victim for their trials and tribulations that have made their lives difficult during the entire injury process.
 Pennsylvania residents may also be entitled to indemnity, or money lost during the initial time after the accident.